microsoft/iot-curriculum/labs/iot/environment-monitor/steps/set-up-pi-sensehat-humidity-sound.md

     Telemetry: {"Temperature": 26.0, "Humidity": 45.0, "Sound": 361}
     ```

-    Try adjusting sound levels near the sensor such as by playing music, and adjusting humidity level by breathing on the sensor, and see the values change both in the output of the Python code, and in IoT Central.
+    Try adjusting humidity level by breathing on the sensor, and see the values change both in the output of the Python code, and in IoT Central.
+You can adjust the code from report_high_sound = False into report_high_sound = True to emulate high sound levels.

 ## Next steps